-Talent Ideas & Knowledge Dynamic Regions Objective: The most talented and adaptable workforce, through education, training and immigration.
-Objective: A research funding system that enables researchers to push the frontiers of knowledge and reduce the time lag between discoveries and innovations.
-Objective: A flexible, strategic approach to globally competitive clusters that brings together key stakeholders to design high-impact responses to their unique regional challenges and opportunities.
-Competitive Challenges The top talent needed to lead high- performing teams and educate our students is highly mobile and sought after globally.
-If Canada is to compete and succeed in the global knowledge economy, our efforts to develop, attract and retain highly qualified personnel (HQP) need to surpass the efforts of other leading nations.
-A strategy that pulls back from the frontiers of knowledge in favour of addressing near-to-market problems may result in quickly losing ground to global competitors who exploit the latest discoveries.
-Canada needs to push the frontiers of knowledge while simultaneously enabling our innovators to leverage the leading-edge of discovery.
-Not every cluster can be globally competitive.
+Tal ent Ideas & Knowledge Dynamic Regions adaptable wor nost talented and kforce, through g and immigration. push the frontiers of knowledge Objective: A flexible, strategic approach to globally competitive clusters that brings together key stakeholders to design high-impact responses to their unique regional challenges and opportunities.
+Competitive Challenges performing teams students is hig sought after glob to compete and global knowledg efforts to de and retain highly o (HQP) need to su eded to lead high- s and educate our phly mobile and bally.
+If Canada is d succeed in the ge economy, our velop, attract qualified personnel urpass the efforts ding nations. frontiers of knowledge in favour of addressing near-to-market problems may result in quickly losing ground to global competitors who exploit the latest discoveries.
+Canada needs to push the frontiers of Not every cluster can be globally competitive.
 For a cluster strategy to fuel Canadian innovation and competitiveness, we will need to focus on developing those regional clusters that already are, or have realistic prospects of becoming, globally competitive.
 Priority Actions Ensure continued diversity in world class educational and training opportunities.
 Support immigration reforms that enable businesses and universities to recruit int'I HQP more quickly.
 Pursue world- leading research excellence that leads to international and inter-disciplinary collaboration.
 Train the next generation of HQP through strategic investments in fundamental science.
-Enable collaboration among partners within clusters: businesses, non- profits, post- secondary education Enable investments to target the highest- impact opportunities for each cluster, by making funding flexible, with Develop a systematic approach to continuous upskilling and professional development. attract top int'l students, and streamline pathways to permanent residency. institutions, and governments. results-oriented accountability.
+Enable collaboration among partners within clusters: businesses, non- profits, post- secondary education institutions, and governments.
+Enable investments to target the highest- impact opportunities for each cluster, by making funding flexible, with results-oriented accountability. oyocomacio attract top int'l students, and approach to continuous upskilling and professional development.
+Develop a robust students, and streamline pathways to permanent residency.
 Promote internationally Canada's research strengths, to attract R&D investments by leading companies.
 Better connect Canada's innovators to our leading-edge research, enabling Canadian firms to bring discoveries to market faster than our competitors.
 Identify and build on the unique competitive advantages that already exist in each regional cluster.
-Focus investments on clusters that are, or are poised to become, globally competitive.
-Develop a robust system to provide timely labour market information.
-Improve settlement services to create smooth transitions for immigrants.
+Focus investments on clusters that are, or are poised to become, globally competitive. system to provide timely labour market information. settlement services to create smooth transitions for immigrants.